|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-Assigned to the 5th Air Force, 345th Bombardment Group, 498th Bombardment Squadron during March 1943.
+During March 1943 assigned to the 5th Air Force (5th AF), 345th Bombardment Group (345th BG), 498th Bombardment Squadron (498th BS) at Port Moresby.
 Assigned to pilot Robert W. Judd with crew chief Bowen.
-Nicknamed "Red Wrath" with an eagle head on the nose.
-Operated from Port Moresby.
+Nicknamed "Red Wrath" with the squadron's eagle head motif on the nose.

 On October 16, 1943 took off piloted by Captain Robert W. Judd as flight leader on mission against Boram Airfield near Wewak.
 Over the target, this B-25 was photographed in a series of photographs over anti-aircraft positions on ridge, dropping 100lbs wire wrapped bombs and strafing.

 On November 2, 1943 flown by Judd with co-pilot Major Fridge on a mission against Rabaul escorted by 80th Fighter Squadron P-38s.
 Approaching the target, its formation was fired on by a destroyer over St. George's Channel.
 Over the target, escorting P-38s entered a dogfight with enemy aircraft while the B-25s strafed ships in the harbor.